sun-ris3/open_courses/docs/index.md

 ML is developing fast especially given the recent advances in GPT.
 However, the security of ML has long been overlooked.
 This course aims to provide **reading tutorials** and **hands-on labs** to describe and practice **attacks** targeting ML and possible **defense** solutions.

-We would like to thank the following students in helping prepare materials and make this course possible:
+We would like to thank the following students in helping prepare materials and make this course possible: Qiming Guo, Tushar Nayan, and so on.

 <!--